WalkerCodeRanger/WalkerCodeRanger.com/_posts/2014-03-16-emberjs-on-cassette.md

 ##Introducing Cassette
 The Cassette library preceded Microsoft's ASP.NET Web Optimization library and is arguably the primary alternative to it.
 If your familiar with how Web Optimization approaches bundling it may take a while to become accustomed to the Cassette approach.
 They use the term "bundle" somewhat differently, which is confusing when you are first learning.
 I recommend you read the "[Getting Started](http://getcassette.net/documentation/v1/getting-started)" and "[Assets and Bundles](http://getcassette.net/documentation/v1/getting-started/assets-and-bundles)" sections of the [Cassette v1 docs](http://getcassette.net/documentation/v1/) before switching and reading the the [v2 docs](http://getcassette.net/documentation/v2/).
 Those sections of the v1 docs explain basic concepts not explained in the v2 docs.
 Until I read them, Cassette wasn't making any sense to me.

 The main difference between the approaches is around what a bundle is.
 In the Web Optimization library, a bundle is a group of files that will be minified and combined into a single file.
 Referencing that bundle is including a reference to the combined file.
 Whereas, in Cassette a bundle is more like a group of files that work as a single dependency.
-Meaning that you would never what one file out of the bundle separate from another.
+Meaning that you would never want one file out of the bundle separate from another.
 Referencing bundles is then stating what the page's dependencies are.
 The bundles are then minified and combined into three separate files for css, scripts and templates.
 For templates, Cassette supports the idea of embedding the templates rather than loading them from a separate file.

 At the top of your cshtml page you reference any individual assets or bundles the page depends on: